-- 1. This annex prescribes the Work Management forms and logs, which will ensure the accurate record and utilization of resources (man hours, equipment and material) as well as call in and out problems. - 2.
-The Work Management Technician whose shift times will overlap both shifts one and two will be responsible for the accurate and timely posting of work and resources expended to the automated database. - 3.
+- 1. This appendix prescribes the Work Management forms and logs, which will ensure the accurate record and utilization of resources (man hours, equipment and material) as well as call in and out problems. - 2.
 Specific forms and their function are as follows: